-Moore & Van Allen is committed to recruiting, developing and promoting lawyers and staff of every gender, race, religion and sexual orientation.
-Working closing with the firm’s Management, Diversity and Recruitment committees we have adopted several initiatives designed to support these values.
+Moore & Van Allen is committed to recruiting, developing and promoting lawyers and staff with diverse backgrounds and perspectives.
+Working closely with the firm’s Management, Diversity and Recruitment committees we have adopted several initiatives designed to support these values.
 We believe there is unequivocal strength in diversity and remain unwavering in efforts to leverage that power for our clients.

-Moore & Van Allen’s annual Diversity Conference is a one-day seminar designed to introduce 1L law students to leaders and career opportunities in the legal industry.
-Students are selected through a competitive application process and gain exposure to the climate of diversity in the legal industry through various networking opportunities, interactive panels, and presentations from MVA members, clients and other leaders in the legal profession.
+Moore & Van Allen’s annual Diversity Conference is designed to introduce 1L law students to leaders and career opportunities in the legal industry.
+Students are selected through a competitive application process and gain exposure to the climate of diversity in the legal industry through various networking opportunities, interactive panels, and presentations.

-Launched in January 2019, Moore & Van Allen’s Diversity Scholarship Program is a unique summer employment opportunity for students just finishing their first year in law school.
-Open to all first-year law students, we evaluate candidates based on their academic performance, communication skills, demonstrated leadership qualities, work experience and community involvement.
-Selected students will have the opportunity to participate in the firm’s 10-week summer associate program for 2Ls and may receive up to $15,000 in additional scholarship money.
+Launched in January 2019, Moore & Van Allen’s Diversity Scholarship Program is a summer employment opportunity for students just finishing their first year in law school.
+Open to all 1L students, we evaluate candidates based on their demonstrated leadership qualities, ability to overcome challenges, academic performance, work experience, communication skills and community involvement.
+Selected students have the opportunity to participate in the firm’s 10-week summer associate program and may receive up to $35,000 in additional scholarship money.

 The Diversity Committee strives to cultivate and maintain relationships with several community partners including, but not limited to, the following:

-- Charlotte Legal Diversity Clerkship, a highly competitive summer program that identifies and exposes qualified minority students to the Charlotte legal community.
+- Charlotte Legal Diversity Clerkship, a highly competitive summer program that identifies and exposes qualified students with diverse backgrounds to the Charlotte legal community.
 Moore & Van Allen served as one of the founding organizations of the program.

 - Moore & Van Allen is proud to serve as a Diversity Champion sponsor of the Mecklenburg County Bar’s diversity and inclusion efforts.

-- We serve as a sponsor of the Women Lawyers of Charlotte and ensures membership to the organization for our female lawyers.
+- We serve as a sponsor of the Women Lawyers of Charlotte and make membership to the organization for our female lawyers who wish to participate.

-For the third consecutive year, MVA again earned a perfect 100% score on the Human Rights Campaign Foundation’s Corporate Equality Index.
+For the seventh consecutive year, MVA earned a top score on the Human Rights Campaign Foundation’s Corporate Equality Index.
 The survey rates businesses on their commitment to LGBTQ inclusion practices in employee benefits, professional development and accountability, as well as public commitment.